 Parts are touristy, yes, but there are so many wonderful nooks, cellars, and restaurants to discover on this 750 year old island .
 I loved the narrow alley ways and walking over cobble stone streets.
 Just avoid the main tourist strip Västerlånggatan Street, and you’ll be fine.
-More info
+Learn more about Gamla Stan.

 A modern experience and especially popular with the young crowd, this photography museum runs exhibits throughout the year.
 It will run you about $14 USD, which includes free wifi.
 Bonus: The top floor restaurant has amazing views of Stockholm, and I hear the food is equally as good.
-More info
+Learn more about Fotografiska.

 Birth Place of Stockholm Syndrome (Norrmalm)

 This one’s for you, psychology majors.
 In 1973 a prisoner tried to rob a bank, and took hostages.
 Despite violence and maltreatment, the hostages began to sympathize with their captor.
 This phenomenon became known as “Stockholm Syndrome.”
 Located in trendy Norrmalm at the intersection between Norrmalmstorgsgatan and Hamngatan you’ll find the building where the incident took place.
 Maybe you were never a psyche geek, but this siting will impress at least one of your friends.

 See the world’s only preserved 17th century ship that sank in 1628 and was salvaged in 1961.
 Unfortunately, I did not go to the island of Djurgården where the musuem is located, but I really wish I had.
 Vasa is the most visited museum in Scandanavia, with good reason.
 Learn more about the Vasa Museum.

 Planning a trip to Stockholm?
 Learn what you need to know before you visit Stockholm Sweden.